canaxess/azure-immersive-reader/ReadMe.md

 Follow [these instructions](https://docs.microsoft.com/azure/cognitive-services/immersive-reader/how-to-create-immersive-reader) to create an immersive reader resource and configure Azure active directory authentication.

 ## About
 This is a Node.js Express server which handles routing and API calls to Microsoft Azure for active directory authentication and immersive reader capability.
-DOTENV is used to manage environment variables, several of which are exposed via API calls allowing the changing of the process environment variables during runtime.
+DOTENV is used to manage environment variables.

-**Cross-origin resource sharing (CORS) is enabled on Express for eventual frontend UI decoupling.**

 ## Development Environment